Zygmunt Bauman: Dismissal of plagiarism allegations

 In 2014, Peter Walsh, a PhD candidate at the University of Cambridge, accused Bauman of plagiarism from several websites, including Wikipedia, in his book Does the Richness of the Few Benefit Us All?
 (2013).
 In this book Bauman is said to have copied verbatim paragraphs from Wikipedia articles on Slow Food and steady-state economy, along with their bibliography, without attributing sources, authors or the fact that they were copied from Wikipedia.
-He did use a paragraph from the article on the golden handshake, but this citation was properly attributed to Wikipedia.
+While he used a paragraph from the article on the golden handshake, this citation was properly attributed to Wikipedia.

 In a response, Bauman suggested that "obedience" to "technical" rules was unnecessary, and that he "never once failed to acknowledge the authorship of the ideas or concepts that I deployed, or that inspired the ones I coined".
 In a detailed critique of Walsh and co-author David Lehmann, cultural critics Brad Evans and Henry Giroux concluded: "This charge against Bauman is truly despicable.
 It's a reactionary ideological critique dressed up as the celebration of method and a back-door defence of sterile empiricism and culture of positivism.
 This is a discourse that enshrines data, correlations, and performance, while eschewing matters of substance, social problems, and power."